Blockstream/esplora/API.md

 Get the full list of txids in the mempool as an array.

-The order of the txids is undefined and does not match bitcoind's ordering.
+The order of the txids is arbitrary and does not match bitcoind's.

-### `GET /mempool/txs`
+### `GET /mempool/recent`

-Get a sample of up to 50 mempool transactions.
+Get a list of last 25 transactions to enter the mempool.

+Each transaction object contains simplified overview data, with the following fields: `txid`, `fee`, `vsize` and `value`

 ## Fee estimates